jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 If you are looking for a general purpose development system with access to pre-built packages, I suggest you stick with a more user-friendly distribution like [Raspbian][raspbian].

+And while the Yocto system is very powerful, it does have a substantial learning curve.
+You may want to look at another popular, but simpler tool for building embedded systems [Buildroot][buildroot].

-Yocto uses what it calls **meta-layers** to define the configuration for a system build.
-Within each meta-layer are recipes, classes and configuration files that support the primary build tool, a python framework called **bitbake**.
+Yocto uses what it calls **meta-layers** to define the configuration for a build.
+Within each meta-layer are recipes, classes and configuration files that support the primary build tool, a python app called **bitbake**.

-The Yocto system, while very powerful, does have a substantial learning curve and you may want to look at another popular but simpler tool for building embedded systems [Buildroot][buildroot].

 I have created a custom meta-layer for the RPi boards called [meta-rpi][meta-rpi].

 The systems built from this layer use the same GPU firmware, linux kernel and include the same dtb overlays as the official Raspbian systems.
-So no hardware functionality (compared to Raspbian) is lost using Yocto.
-It is only the **userland** software that differs and that is configurable by you.
+This means that no hardware functionality is lost with these Yocto built systems as compared to the "official" Raspbian distro.
+It is only the **userland** software that differs when you use Yocto built systems and that completely configurable by you.

-There are a some example **images** in [meta-rpi][meta-rpi] that support the programming languages and tools that I use in my own projects.
+There are a some example **images** in [meta-rpi][meta-rpi] that support the programming languages and tools that I commonly use in my own projects.

-I often use meta-rpi as the starting point for customer projects, but moved to another repository.

-I use meta-rpi for my experiments.
+When using this repository for customer projects, I first fork and move it to another repository.
+I recommend you do the same if you require stability.
+I use the meta-rpi layer for my experiments.

-My systems use **sysvinit**, but Yocto supports **systemd** if you would rather use that.
+My systems use **sysvinit**, but Yocto supports **systemd**.

 If you are [Qt5][qt] developer then you will appreciate that the RPi comes with working **OpenGL** drivers for the RPi GPU.
 This means [Qt OpenGL][qt-opengl] and [QML][qml] applications will work when using the [eglfs][qt-eglfs] platform plugin.

 I am using the official Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel and [gpu firmware][firmware-repo] to keep them more current.
-I also have occasional 'fixes' to other components, sometimes for bugs, but often just because I don't like the upstream defaults.
+I also have occasional 'fixes' to other components, sometimes for bugs, but often just because I don't like the **meta-raspberrypi** defaults.

-I have access to all of the RPi boards and at one time or another have tested these builds with all of them including the [RPi CM/CM3][rpi-compute] modules.
+I have access to all of the RPi boards and have at one time or another have tested these builds with all of them including the [RPi CM and CM3][rpi-compute] modules.

-Most of the time I only test meta-rpi with the RPi3 and RPi0-W boards.
+Most of the time I test only with RPi3 and RPi0-W boards.

 ### Downloads